chromium/chromium/docs/accessibility/os/dictation.md

 ### User flow

-Dictation can be toggled on in two ways: by pressing Search + D or by pressing the microphone icon in the status tray.
+Dictation can be toggled on in two ways: by pressing Search + D or by pressing the microphone icon (which has an accessibility label of "toggle dictation") in the status tray.
 Once toggled, Dictation starts speech recognition and the user can start speaking.
 If a command is recognized, then it will execute the command to the best of its ability; otherwise it will input the recognized text as-is.
 Dictation can be turned off in the same two ways mentioned above; it will automatically turn off if no speech has been recognized within a short period of time.
 Lastly, Dictation can only be used when focus is on an editable field (textarea, input, contenteditable, etc).

 ### Technical overview